 The buyout of real property is an eligible activity under the CDBG-DR program as described in 24 CFR 570.203 (a).
 Payment of the non-federal share or local match for a federal grant is also an eligible activity under the CDBG-DR program as described in 24 CFR 570.201(g).
 All activities supported by this program will meet the National Objectives requirement under the authorizing statute of the CDBG program.
-Activities under the SFHRP are anticipated to primarily meet either the LMI or Urgent Need objective.
-The national objective to be fulfilled through this program will be specific to each home and based on verification of each applicant's household income.
+Activities under this program are anticipated to primarily meet either the LMI Area Benefit or Urgent Need objective.
+Properties to be acquired, demolished, cleared and maintained as open space for the beneficial use of persons in LMI qualified areas will be found eligible under LMI benefit criteria.
+The remaining businesses which have met the requirements of HMGP buyout eligibility have been found to be qualified as eligible under the urgent need criteria by HUD.